How to Describe a Place: The Ultimate Guide

 The size of West Lake in Hangzhou is about 6.5 kilometres square.

-Vocabulary for character and appearance
+Vocabulary for Character and Appearance

 Here are a few common adjective + noun collocations: